 A one-of-a-kind, interactive projection mapping display will help tell the story of the featured product, from the newest release to rare and archival adidas footwear models culled from the brand’s storied past.

-In future months, this back room will host a rotating series of in-store experiences, including art installations; DJ performances; and events that celebrate the intersection of sport and culture
+In future months, this back room will host a rotating series of in-store experiences, including art installations; DJ performances; and events that celebrate the intersection of sport and culture.